Emily A. Buchholtz: Career

 Buchholtz was a professor at The Wellesley College for numerous years teaching courses in organismal biology, evolution, comparative physiology and anatomy, and the history of life.
-She taught as a adjunct professor at The University of Wisconsin - Milwaukee.
+She taught as an adjunct professor at The University of Wisconsin - Milwaukee.
 She is now recognized in the Emeriti faculty of Wellesley College.
 She worked with the field program at the Milwaukee Public Museum and is an advocate for women in paleontology.
 She has presented to non-scientific audiences about issues at the interface of science and religion, and presented the Townes Lecture at the 2009 General Synod of the United Church of Christ Buchholtz has also participated in multiple interviews published in science.org, smithsonianmag.com and scientificamerican.com.
 She has done extensive work with pachycephalosaurians, in which the name Sphaerotholus buchholtzae honored her work.